cbcrg/nf-phdcourse21/README.md

 The script `rnaseq-modules.nf` defines the same processes we used in the previously examples.

-These tasks are includes in the script `rnaseq-flow.nf` which defines the workflow logic to be executed.
+These tasks are included in the script `rnaseq-flow.nf` which defines the workflow logic to be executed.

 Finally the sub-workflow is include in the script `script8.nf` that's used as entry point